What is Counseling Services?

 How many sessions am I eligible for?

-In general, counseling is limited to 15 sessions per academic year.
+In general, students attend 3-5 sessions.
+Students are limited to 10 individual sessions per academic year.
 Counseling Services reserves the right to refer clients for counseling elsewhere as may be clinically indicated.

 Can I get medication if I need it?

 Counseling Services has a part-time psychiatrist on staff to assist with the medication needs of our clients.
 Your counselor will decide whether or not to refer you to the psychiatrist.
 Our psychiatrist is available only to ongoing clients of Counseling Services; students who want medication but not counseling will be referred to other providers.
 Please see the FAQ regarding Medications section below.